ryannair02/MIST4610-Project1/README.md

 Query 7:
 Total Number of Injuries by Team

-   Justification: Team-level injury statistics are crucial for assessing the overall injury burden within each team.
-Team managers and coaches can use this information to evaluate the effectiveness of their training programs, identify teams at higher risk of injuries, and allocate resources for injury prevention measures accordingly.
+   Justification: Team-level injury statistics are important for managers to check the overall injuries within each team.
+Team managers and coaches can use this information to evaluate the effectiveness of their training programs, identify teams at higher risk of injuries, and appropriate resources for injury prevention measures accordingly.

 Sql code for Query 7: